- Home

 - 10 tasty gluten-free recipes

-Below we’ll explore what gluten is, why some people avoid it, and offer 10 tasty gluten-free recipes to try.
+Below, we’ll explore what gluten is, why some people avoid it, and offer 10 tasty gluten-free recipes to try.

 What is gluten?

-There are two types of proteins in gluten – glutenin and gliadin.
+There are two types of proteins in gluten: glutenin and gliadin.
 Gliadin is the protein that’s mainly responsible for gluten’s adverse health effects.

 Why do some people avoid gluten?

-Around 1% of the global population suffer from coeliac disease, which is the most severe form of gluten intolerance.
+Around 1% of the global population suffers from coeliac disease, which is the most severe form of gluten intolerance.
 Coeliac disease is an autoimmune disease where the body mistakes gluten for a foreign invader and attacks the gluten proteins.
 When it does this, it also attacks the lining of the gut, which can lead to nutrient deficiencies, digestive issues, and anaemia – as well as an increased risk of suffering from many other diseases.

-Up to 13% of the global population are believed to have some form of gluten intolerance.
+Up to 13% of the global population is believed to have some form of gluten intolerance.
 While they’re not coeliacs, they suffer from what’s called non-coeliac gluten sensitivity and can experience symptoms including diarrhoea, stomach pain, tiredness, bloating, and depression after eating gluten.

 Gluten-free recipes